colab-coop/colab-coop/src/blog/markdown/internationalwomensday-build-the-co-op-run-the-world.md

 If you do, or have, or will identify as a woman, we see you.
 It is women who lift us up, and we see you doing it.

 This is radical work that goes far, far beyond the workplace.
 And if you’re working on initiatives like these in any organization, let’s get connected!
-Please email me at mckenzie@colab.coop to share your stories.
+Please email me at <a href="mailto:mckenzie@colab.coop">mckenzie@colab.coop</a> to share your stories.

 Thanks for all that you do,</br>
 McKenzie Jones</br>